jegade/gelfex/README.md

 ```

 ## Usage
-To create a message and send it to Graylog:
+To create and send a message to Graylog:
 ```elixir
 message = Gelfex.Message.create(1, "This is my short message", "This is my long message") {:ok} = Gelfex.Connection.send(message)